de1ane1ra/create-web-app/README.md

 ## Acknowledgements

-I am grateful to the authors of all the lightyears of collective engineering required to compose and make use of this technology, presented to humanity in good faith because they could, thank you.
+I am grateful to the authors of all the light-years of collective engineering required to compose and make use of this technology, presented to humanity in good faith because they could, thank you.
 My contribution in the form of this repository is satirical and intends to influence noone and nothing.

 ## License